deco3500-2018/Bridgimon/README.md

 ## Workload Distribution
 The design team from the beginning stated that all work would be completed evenly, however a breakdown has been supplied below.

+**Nipun Amarasinghe**
+*Interviews,
-* **Nipun Amarasinghe** - Interviews, Gathering of Content (Text, Images & Video) for Proof of Concept Prototype, Design of low-fid Wireframes, Documentation
+*Gathering of Content (Text, Images & Video) for Proof of Concept Prototype, *Design of low-fid Wireframes,
+*Documentation

+**Taiki Koyama**
-* **Taiki Koyama** - Coding of Proof of Concept Mobile Application, Interviews, Design of low-fid Wireframes, Documentation
+*Coding of Proof of Concept Mobile Application, *Interviews, Design of low-fid Wireframes, *Documentation

-* **Luthfan Rasyad Maulana** - Gathering of Content (Text, Images & Video) for Proof of Concept Prototype, Coding of Proof of Concept Mobile Application, Interviews, Design of low-fid Wireframes, Documentation
+**Luthfan Rasyad Maulana**
+*Gathering of Content (Text, Images & Video) for Proof of Concept Prototype, *Coding of Proof of Concept Mobile Application, *Interviews,
+*Design of low-fid Wireframes,
+*Creation of Promotional Website
+*Documentation

-* **Ahmad Hilman Prasetya** - Gathering of Content (Text, Images & Video) for Proof of Concept Prototype, Creation of Poster, Creation of Brochure, Interviews, Creating of High Fidelity Mockups, Design of low-fid Wireframes, Documentation
+**Ahmad Hilman Prasetya** -
+*Gathering of Content (Text, Images & Video) for Proof of Concept Prototype, *Creation of Poster,
+*Creation of Brochure,
+*Interviews,
+*Creating of High Fidelity Mockups,
+*Design of low-fid Wireframes,
+*Documentation